Get a quote

 Around the same time, a property owner shared the following negative review:

-I’m essentially renting my home for free and paying to have it cleaned afterwards out of my own pocket.
+I'm essentially renting my home for free and paying to have it cleaned afterwards out of my own pocket.
 What a waist.
-I would not recommend using there services.”
+I would not recommend using their services."

-Vacasa performs better both on the TrustPilot and BBB.org customer review websites.
-The company has a TrustScore of 4.1 (considered great), based on 8,917 reviews, while its average score on BBB.org is 4.1, based on 2,457 host and guest reviews.
-There are over 1,000 complaints.
-The vast majority of reviews are by guests.
+Vacasa performed better both on the TrustPilot and BBB.org customer review websites before the acquisition.
+The company had a TrustScore of 4.1 (considered great), based on 8,917 reviews, while its average score on BBB.org was 4.1, based on 2,457 host and guest reviews.
+There were over 1,000 complaints.
+The vast majority of reviews were by guests.

-Guests have written many good Vacasa reviews, while host reviews are generally absent.
-The few positive reviews from hosts discuss the quality of services and the level of engagement.
-In their reviews, hosts share that they are charged fees ranging from 20% to 35% plus additional costs.
+Guests had written many good Vacasa reviews, while host reviews were generally absent.
+The few positive reviews from hosts discussed the quality of services and the level of engagement.
+In their reviews, hosts shared that they were charged fees ranging from 20% to 35% plus additional costs.

-Critical reviews from hosts mention discrepancy between promised services and actual services and lack of compliance with insurance and poor customer support communication.
+Critical reviews from hosts mentioned discrepancy between promised services and actual services and lack of compliance with insurance and poor customer support communication.

-An investor who owns three short-term rentals managed by Vacasa wrote the following positive review on Yelp:
+An investor who owned three short-term rentals managed by Vacasa wrote the following positive review on Yelp:

 "We own 3 short-stay rentals in Anacortes, WA that have been managed by VACASA since we set them up in 2018.
 We read the reviews of the company before deciding how to proceed with management, chose them anyway and we're so glad we did.
 They've done a wonderful job cleaning and maintaining the properties as well as keeping them rented.
 That isn't to say there haven't been hiccups, this being the Covid and all, but local VACASA management has always done everything in their power to preserve our investment and keep it profitable.